keresztenymarcell/workbook/docs/module_advanced_enterprise_java.md

 - @OneToOne: annotate a one to one db relationship
 - @Table: give specific table name
 #### What is object-relational impedance mismatch?
+????

 #### What is a JpaRepository?
 What are the 2 main methods to define queries in them?
+JpaRepository is a JPA (Java Persistence API) specific extension of Repository.
+It contains the full API of CrudRepository and PagingAndSortingRepository.
+So it contains API for basic CRUD operations and also API for pagination and sorting.

 #### Why is the Set preferred over List when we want to store OneToMany relations?
 The lookup time in a Set is O(1) while in a list is O(n), and set doesnt allow duplications.
 #### What kind of inheritance strategies are available?
 Which annotations are used to solve this?